mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/Freshservice-Microsoft-Graph-connector-(preview).md

 ## Prerequisites

-Before you create a Microsoft Graph Freshservice connector, complete the following steps:
+Before you create a Freshservice Microsoft Graph connector, complete the following steps:

-1. Created a Freshservice account with administrator permission in Freshservice application.
+1. Create a Freshservice account with administrator permission in the Freshservice application.
-2. Navigate to the user profile setting page with the administrator account in Freshservice application.
+2. Navigate to the user profile setting page with the administrator account in the Freshservice application.
 Create an API key and copy it.

 ## Get started